 Build production RAG by putting MCP connectors in front of retrieval, not inside every app

 To build production RAG with MCP connectors in 2026, put a single MCP boundary in front of your knowledge systems, expose read-heavy retrieval through MCP primitives, and keep connector overhead inside your latency budget.
 MCP already gives you standardized read access through Resources and standardized action access through Tools (server concepts, Resources spec).
-OpenAI's Responses API now treats both maintained connectors and remote MCP servers as first-class mcp tools, while Cloudflare's Agents stack shows the complementary production pattern: durable application state plus vector retrieval behind one runtime boundary (OpenAI guide, Cloudflare Agents).
+OpenAI's MCP server guide now documents a production path where a remote MCP server is attached to the Responses API as an mcp tool, while Cloudflare's Agents stack shows the complementary runtime pattern: durable application state plus vector retrieval behind one boundary (OpenAI MCP server guide, Cloudflare Agents).

 The part most teams miss is that MCP is not the retrieval algorithm.
 It is the control plane around retrieval.
 Your embeddings model, chunking policy, ACLs, metadata joins, and relevance evaluation still decide whether answers are good.
 What MCP changes is where that logic lives: instead of every chat app, workflow runner, and agent framework wiring its own auth, discovery, and retrieval plumbing, one MCP server or connector layer can present the same knowledge surface everywhere.
 That is why the real production win is operational consistency, not protocol novelty.